tryllekunstneren/Fagprojekt-KID/README.md

-# Fagprojekt-KID
-Fagprojekt about Distances in high dimensional sparse data
 # UMAP Evaluation on Simulated scRNA-seq Data

 This repository contains code and visualizations for evaluating UMAP embeddings on simulated single-cell RNA-seq (scRNA-seq) data generated with [SymSim](https://github.com/YosefLab/SymSim).
 The goal of this project is to systematically explore how different distance metrics and dropout levels affect UMAP performance in sparse, high-dimensional gene expression data.